Rob--W/toolbarwidget-jplib/docs/toolbarwidget.md

 The `toolbarwidget` module enables you to create [widgets](modules/sdk/widget.html) and place it on any toolbar.

-The API is identical to [`sdk/widget`](modules/sdk/widget.html).
-Only the `toolbarID` and `forceMove` properties have been added.
+The API is identical to [`sdk/widget`](modules/sdk/widget.html), with the exception of the new properties listed below.
-Only these extra properties are documented here, see the [`sdk/widget` documentation](modules/sdk/widget.html) for the full documentation.
+See the [`sdk/widget` documentation](modules/sdk/widget.html) for the full documentation.

 ## Example ##

     require("toolbarwidget").ToolbarWidget({
         toolbarID: "nav-bar", // Place widget on navigation bar
+        height: 32,           // Change height.
+Default 16px, now at most 32px.
         id: "mozilla-icon",
         label: "My Mozilla Widget",
         contentURL: "http://www.mozilla.org/favicon.ico"